shipyardapp/Shipyard-Documentation/docs/blueprint-library/slack/slack-send-message.md

 title: Slack Template - Send Message
 hide_title: true
 sidebar_label: Send Message
-description: Information about Shipyard's low-code Slack Send Message blueprint.
+description: Information about Platform's low-code Slack Send Message blueprint.
 Send a Slack message to any channel or DM, alerting any user in your company.
 keywords:
   - slack
   - blueprint